pieterdesnerck/website/docs/handbook.md

 There is a jumble of organisations each taking responsibility for some parts of Eddington.
 This can make it tricky for residents to get the help they need - particularly for those new to the area, city or country.

-While the ERA shouldn't be your first port of call in any case, if you have difficulty getting a satisfactory response from any of the contacts below please [let us know](/contact-us).
+While the ERA is unlikely to be the best first port of call, if you have difficulty getting a satisfactory response from any of the contacts below please [let us know](/contact-us).
 Likewise, if you have a local issue that isn't clearly the responsibility of one of the below, [get in touch](/contact-us).

 <details markdown="1">
-<summary>see the list</summary>
+<summary>See details of our many providers</summary>

 [Portal Estate Management](https://portal.eddington-cambridge.co.uk/customer-service-team/report-a-defect/){:name='portal'}
 is a wrapper-company owned by the University which deals with issues relating to most shared public spaces in Eddington.
 This includes all roads, pavenments, cycle paths and hard and soft landscaping.